Jenny Burch, Knight Ridge Founder & Facilitator

 I have served on panels and conducted workshops at numerous professional gatherings, including the American Association of Museums, Association of Children’s Museums, Midwest Museum Association, Ohio Museums Association, Indy Arts Council, Indiana Festivals Association, and Association of Indiana Museums.

-I served as Program Chair for the Development and Membership Professional Network of the American Alliance of Museums in Washington, D.C.
-I also served on the National Program Committee for the American Alliance of Museum’s 2020 national meeting.
+I served as Program Chair for the Development and Membership Professional Network of the American Alliance of Museums in Washington, D.C. and on the National Program Committee for the American Alliance of Museum’s 2020 national meeting.
 My personal philanthropy supports women’s and girls’ causes, public TV and radio, independent free press, social justice, and conservation.
 I am a proud alumna of the Women’s Fund of Central Indiana’s OPTIONS Class 11.